 “Imagine if the thing that you hated most about yourself ended up being the thing you love the most.
 Seems kind of impossible, right?
 Well, it is totally possible and I’m here to tell you that.
 It takes work and acceptance and love, but you can do it.
 I’m on the other side now having embraced my alopecia and it feels amaaaaazing.
 This [photo] is from the #cap5k raising money to help send so many kids with alopecia to camp to learn, grow, and embrace what makes them unique.
 Like a Unicorn (get it?)
 Anyway, sending all of you love to the parts that don’t feel it.”

 Being so candid about what is often an issue even adults struggle to deal with, is something many people appreciate.
 Knowing they are not alone and others have not only embraced their ‘difference’ but – in some cases – now consider it an advantage, can be inspiring.

-Currently, although limited options for Alopecia Totalis and Universalis treatment can be offered, generally Alopecia Areata treatment is only truly effective in the majority of cases for adults aged 16 and over when it is for the scalp-only form of the disorder, which disrupts the hair growth cycle and can cause temporary or on-going hair loss.
+Currently, although limited options for Alopecia Totalis and Universalis treatment exist, generally Alopecia Areata treatment is more promising for the scalp-only form of the disorder, which disrupts the hair growth cycle and can cause temporary or on-going hair loss.
 Therefore, the more voices raised in discussing the issue, and the more role models – including Carrigan’s Gotham co-star, Jada Pinkett-Smith, friend and live action Dumbo actor Joseph Gatt, and British Olympic gold winning cyclist, Joanna Rowsell-Shand – that can be established to help, particularly children, to understand that their hair is not their identity and their condition does not define them, the better.